pivotal-cf/kiln/README.md

 Running these tests requires a docker daemon.
 It also requires the user to provide Artifactory credentials via the ARTIFACTORY_USERNAME and ARTIFACTORY_PASSWORD environment variables to allow the ops-manifest gem to be installed.
-The credentials must have access to the tas-rel-eng-gem-dev-local repository.
+The credentials must have access to the `tas-rel-eng-gem-dev-local` repository within Broadcom's Artifactory.

 If you run into this docker error `could not execute "test": failed to connect to Docker daemon: Cannot connect to the Docker daemon at unix:///var/run/docker.sock.
 Is the docker daemon running`, then create a symlink `sudo ln -s ~/.docker/run/docker.sock /var/run/docker.sock`

 Here are command line examples:

 ```
 $ cd ~/workspace/tas/ist
 $ kiln test -e ARTIFACTORY_USERNAME=myuser -e ARTIFACTORY_PASSWORD=secretpassword